frederiksemmel/linicrypt_typst/main.typ

   $
     BB^(-1) = mat(vv_1; ...; vv_(d-1); aa).
   $
-  The matrix on the right is invertible, therefore $BB$ is well defined this way.
+  The matrix on the right is full rank and invertible, therefore $BB$ is well defined this way.
   The following Linicrypt program is the adversary
   #algo(
     // title: [$#P _sans("collapse")$], parameters: ($x$, $y$),